stsikata/music-recs/README.md

 # music-recs
-A Python application to get music recommendations.
+A Python application to get music recommendations from Spotify.

 ## Prerequisites